-The information in this part of the website draws heavily from Professor Kingsley Dixon’s book ‘Coastal Plants – A guide to the identification and restoration of plants of the Perth region’, published by CSIRO Publishing and copyright to Cambridge Coastcare Inc, in 2010.
-Some other descriptions are sourced from the ‘Florabase’ compiled by the WA Herbarium, a unit of the Western Australian Department of Parks and Wildlife; Florabase provides additional photos and information about plant species and is hyperlinked where possible.
+The information in this part of the website draws heavily from Professor Kingsley Dixon’s book ‘Coastal Plants – A guide to the identification and restoration of plants of the greater Perth region’, (second edition 2020) published by CSIRO Publishing and copyright to Cambridge Coastcare Inc. Some other descriptions are sourced from the ‘Florabase’ compiled by the WA Herbarium, a unit of the Western Australian Department of Parks and Wildlife; Florabase provides additional photos and information about plant species and is hyperlinked where possible.

-Our website information is divided into three sections:
+Our website information is divided into four sections:

 Please contact [email protected] for more information, to advise any errors, or if you have suggestions for improvement.